yankailab/OpenKAI/README.md

 ###[Develop OpenKAI apps with Eclipse CDT](https://github.com/yankailab/OpenKAI/blob/master/doc/x86_64/Ubuntu/eclipse.md)

 ### Kiss (OpenKai Simple Script)
-If the existing function Modules from OpenKAI already satisfy your needs, you can write a json-like Kiss script to define your application.
+If the existing function Modules from OpenKAI already meet your needs, you can write a json-like Kiss script to define your application.
 Note that Kiss is treated as a config file and will be parsed all at once at the beginning of OpenKAI program execution.
 The Modules defined by Kiss file are statically created and get started to run.
 Therefore there is no difference in execution speed between the Compilation way and application defined by Kiss (To be updated).

 ## System architecture
 OpenKAI is organized as a combination of multiple functional Modules.
 Each Module runs in an individual thread, so that modules can be ran simultaneously over multi-core CPUs efficiently.
 Each Module contains multiple sub-Modules, each sub-Module may handle certain part of functions divided by its category, and the Module switches between each of its sub-Modules to form a complete function.